klisenko/create-your-own-adventure/english/not/not.md

-It was the sounding of your cat crying out for food.
+It was the sound of your cat crying out for food.